christinepugay/Airbnb-Machine-Learning/README.md

 ## Exploratory Data Analysis using Tableau

 ## Text Preprocessing
 As part of our analysis, I was assigned to perform text analysis to determine the correlation of the name, listing descriptions, host about, neighborhood overview, and listing reviews to the price.
-In this notebook, you can see how I pre-processed these text data for the analysis.
-This includes counting tokens, sentences, and removing stopwords etc.
+In [this notebook](https://github.com/christinepugay/Airbnb-Machine-Learning/blob/main/Text_Preprocessing.ipynb), you can see how I pre-processed these text data for the analysis.
+This includes counting tokens, sentences, removing stopwords, etc.